 Food Outbreaks and Recalls

-Leafy greens are highly perishable and considered to be one of the top riskiest foods on the market.
-As of 2009 they accounted for 363 outbreaks and 13,568 reported illnesses.
+Leafy greens are highly perishable and considered to be one of the riskiest foods on the market.
 The first major foodborne illness case involving leafy greens was a 2006 spinach outbreak.
 Since then, the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) have brought awareness to the potential contamination of raw, fresh commodities being packaged and sold.
 The pathogens of most concern for contamination of leafy greens like Swiss chard are E. coli, Salmonella, and Listeria.

 A recall in 2016 was the result of contaminated Swiss chard pesto produced by One Heart organics brand in Canada.
 The pathogen associated with the recall was Clostridium botulinum, which was discovered during a routine inspection by the Food Safety Inspection Service.

 An outbreak involving Swiss chard resulted in a recall in November of 2010.
 Salmonella was found to have possibly contaminated the Little Bear Brand of leafy greens, which included both rainbow chard and green chard.
 The manufacturing company in Edinburg, TX, was identified as J & D produce.